Solar Power In Alberta

 Start by gathering your electricity bills from the last 12 months.
 On each bill, find the meter readings that indicate how many kWh (kilowatt-hours) were used.
 Then, add up all 12 amounts.
 This will tell you how much electricity you use in one year.

-Based on this number, you can estimate the size of the solar system that you’ll need.
+Based on this number, you can estimate the size of the solar power system that you’ll need.

 Looking for ways to cut down on your electricity usage?
 Doing so can make your solar investment even more cost-effective.
 Consider some of the following upgrades to increase the energy efficiency of your property: